intel/opencl-intercept-layer/docs/cliprof.md

 The Windows cliprof occasionally crashes.
 This appears to happen more often with a debug cliprof executable.
 Running cliprof again usually executes successfully.

-The OSX cliprof has not been tested (yet).

 If you encounter other bugs or issues running cliprof, including the `--debug` command line argument enables cliprof debug output and may help to